AShocks/street-sports/README.md

 * # Unfixed Bugs

-    * Due to running out of time, I was unable to fix a possible bug causing the form section to freeze intermittently
+    * Although the site was tested on all screen sizes, I was unable to get it to work satisfactorily when it went down to mobile device sizes

 * # Deployment